 The second factor is a seismic shift in commercial environments.
 Breakthroughs in ecommerce and digital media have fundamentally changed the way companies in retail, media and entertainment, and other industries go to market, and success depends more than ever on quickly turning quality data into action.

 And finally, we have the technology that makes data democratization possible.
 Innovators like ThoughtSpot have advanced self-service BI applications that make it easier for non-technical users to get and interpret data.
-And developments in cloud technology are breaking down old data warehousing silos.
+And developments in cloud analytics are breaking down old data warehousing silos.

 To maximize the value of their ever-increasing volumes of data – to fully transition from accepting whatever the breadline is handing out to creating an a la carte masterpiece that drives growth in today’s dynamic environment – companies need to assemble the right combination of technology tools paired with the expertise to get them working together seamlessly and efficiently.